HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

   - To manually force failure and see how the deployment reacts to that
   - To execute the pre defined tests
   - To get current logs and stats
+  - To perform a rolling upgrade.

-The main logic is implemented in cluster/setup.sh.
+The main logic is implemented in cluster/setup.sh and cluster/rolling_upgrade.sh.
 See cluster/REAMDE.md for more info.

 ## TODO